SonnyAddison/textEditorMini/README.md

   ## Description

+Mini Text editor that uses a Progressive Web Applicaion (PWA) to allow for a faster mini text editor to use for fooling around and playing with your ideas.

 ## User Story

 AS A developer
 I WANT to create notes or code snippets with or without an internet connection
 SO THAT I can reliably retrieve them for later use

 ## Acceptance Criteria